Top ↑

 Simon Mayali, Estate Planning Director, JD, LL.M

-As BakerAvenue’s Director of Estate Planning, Simon Mayali works with clients to identify their estate planning goals and options and helps them understand the complexities of estate and gift taxation.
-He began his career as an attorney in Chicago, where he developed a passion for helping clients plan for the future and navigate the intricacies of estate administration.
-He later obtained his LL.M in taxation with a focus on estate planning in order to work with clients on complex estate and gift tax issues.
+As the Director of Estate Planning, Simon Mayali works with clients to identify their estate planning goals and options and helps them understand the complexities of estate and gift taxation.
+He obtained his LL.M in taxation focusing on estate planning to work with clients on complex estate and gift tax issues.

 Gerry O'Connell, Tax Planning Partner, Enrolled Agent